ambossIconambossIcon

 Summarytoggle arrow icon

 Urinary retention is the inability to voluntarily empty the bladder.
-The causes can be either mechanical (e.g., benign prostatic hyperplasia, tumors, urethral strictures) or functional (e.g., detrusor underactivity due to peripheral neuropathy, anticholinergic drugs).
+The cause can be either mechanical (e.g., benign prostatic hyperplasia, tumors, urethral strictures) or functional (e.g., detrusor underactivity due to peripheral neuropathy, anticholinergic drugs).
 Patients with acute urinary retention (AUR) present with a sudden, painful inability to void and a tender, distended bladder on palpation.
 Patients with chronic urinary retention (CUR) are typically unable to void completely but do not experience pain.
-AUR is usually diagnosed clinically and is considered an urological emergency.
+AUR is usually diagnosed clinically and is considered a urological emergency.
 Therefore, urgent bladder catheterization should precede diagnostics.
-These include renal function tests to assess for renal damage (obstructive nephropathy) and ultrasound of the kidneys, ureter, and bladder to identify the underlying cause and possible complications (e.g., hydroureteronephrosis).
+Diagnostics include renal function tests to assess for renal damage (obstructive nephropathy) and ultrasound of the kidneys, ureter, and bladder to identify the underlying cause and possible complications (e.g., hydroureteronephrosis).
 Further evaluation depends on the patient history and physical examination.
-Treating the underlying cause (e.g., alpha adrenergics and/or TURP for BPH) is essential to prevent recurrence and complications due to urinary retention, such as UTI, nephrolithiasis, and renal failure.
+Treating the underlying cause (e.g., with alpha blockers and/or TURP for benign prostatic hyperplasia) is essential to prevent recurrence and complications of urinary retention (e.g., UTI, obstructive nephropathy).

 Etiologytoggle arrow icon